 In 2017, they directed and designed the set, costumes and lighting of Cimarosa’s Matrimonio segreto, a coproduction of the Paris Philharmonie and Conservatoire.

-Their current projects include the staging and designing of Gretry’s Raoul Barbe Bleue in Trondheim (Norway), the revival of the enchanting, colourful show Le Carnaval Baroque at the Versailles Royal Opera, and Mozart’s Clemenza di Tito at the Liège Opera.
+Recent and future engagements include the staging and designing of Gretry’s Raoul Barbe Bleue in Trondheim (Norway), the revival of the enchanting, colourful show Le Carnaval Baroque at the Versailles Royal Opera, and Mozart’s Clemenza di Tito at the Liège Opera.
+Rolando Villazón commissioned Julien and Cécile to create a theatrical duet for the Salzburg Mozart Week in 2021.